Invincible (Michael Jackson album): Singles

-The album spawned three official singles ("You Rock My World", "Cry" and "Butterflies") and a promotional single in South Korea ("Speechless"), although all were given limited releases.
+The album spawned two official singles ("You Rock My World" and "Cry") and three promotional singles ("Speechless", "Butterflies" and "Unbreakable"), although all were given limited releases.
 "You Rock My World" was only released to radio airplay in the United States, consequently only peaking at number ten on the Billboard Hot 100.
 Internationally, where it was released as a commercial single, it reached number one in France, number two in Norway, Finland, Denmark, Belgium, and the United Kingdom, number three in Italy, number four in Australia, and five in Sweden and Switzerland.
 The second single, "Cry", was not released in the United States.
 It was only moderately successful, with the song's most successful territories being Spain, Denmark, France, and Belgium, charting at number six, sixteen, thirty and thirty-one.

-The album's third single, "Butterflies", was only released in the United States to radio airplay.
-It reached number 14 on the Billboard Hot 100 and at number two for five weeks on the Hot R&B/Hip-Hop Singles Chart.
-"Heaven Can Wait" also charted at the bottom of the R&B/Hip-Hop Charts, at number 72 due to radio airplay without an official release; the song did not chart internationally.
-"Unbreakable" was originally supposed to be released as a single, but it was ultimately cancelled.
-Despite that, the song managed to chart inside the Romanian Top 100 chart, peaking at number 62.
-It was later included on The Ultimate Collection box set in 2004.
+"Butterflies" was released in the United States only to radio airplay.
+It reached number 14 on the Billboard Hot 100 and peaked at number two for five weeks on the Hot R&B/Hip-Hop Singles Chart.
+A three-track commercial single of the song was scheduled for release on January 15, 2002, but its release was canceled.
+A remix of the song by Track Masters was released promotionally which features singer Eve.
+Jackson had reportedly wanted "Unbreakable" to be the album's first single, but it was ultimately only issued promotionally.
+The song peaked at number 62 on the Romanian Top 100 chart.
+"Heaven Can Wait" charted at number 72 on the Billboard R&B/Hip-Hop Chart due to radio airplay without an official release; the song did not chart internationally.